 Gelcoat will age or dull naturally.
-Factors that will affect the rate of yellowing are: the sun, pollution, old wax accumulation and the salt content of the water.
-The following process will restore a yellowed finish and remove stains:
+Discoloration's are shallow in depth.
+Factors that will affect the rate of discoloration are: the sun, pollution, old wax accumulation and the salt content of the water.
+Polishing compound (fine abrasive) or rubbing compound (coarser abrasive) is recommended for use on fiberglass finishes to remove scratches, stains or severely weathered surface.
+These products can be applied by hand or mechanical means.
+The following process will restore discoloration to your fiberglass finish: